Anchor Bay High School

-Anchor Bay High School is a four-year secondary school located in Fair Haven, Michigan (St. Clair County), and it is part of the Anchor Bay School District.
+Anchor Bay High School is a four-year secondary school located in Fair Haven, Michigan (St. Clair County), United States.
+It is part of the Anchor Bay School District.

 History

-The former high school in Chesterfield Township was converted to a middle school when the new high school opened at the beginning of the 2003-04 school year.
+The former high school in Chesterfield Township was converted to a middle school when the new high school opened at the beginning of the 2003–04 school year.

 Demographics

 The demographic breakdown of the 1,938 students enrolled in 2014-15 was: